How to analyze and visualize data#

 - Link charts dynamically

-To explain these features, we’ll use the sample document “Investment Research”1.
-The dataset comes from Kaggle, and includes companies and investments in them up to 2013.
+To explain these features, we’ll use the sample document “Investment Research”1 which includes companies and investments in them up to 2013.
 Let’s take a look at the sample document and then we’ll talk about how to build it so that you can apply these tools to your own data.

 Exploring the example#